jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/r1mLa9Gk4Ow" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 An official reporter, talking to offical executives and artists about their problem they say is hurting society.
-These extras agreed, and turned on Obi-Wan.
+These extras agreed, and turned on Le-Marius.
 Well many extras were downloading too, but despite that, it was against the rules.
 Okay, so we got the basics.
 Lets use Techvolution, to expand the rebellion of the mind.

 ### Technological History of the Movies

 It's funny how easy it was to find Darth Blockbuster on YouTube.
 Now, I need to know how movies and television technologically evolved.
 This would take weeks at a library.
 But I have Wikipedia so it'll take a few hours.
 Rubbish indeed professors.

-So let's free Obi-Wan.
+So let's free Le-Marius.

 The first thing to understand, is movies didn't invent stories.
 We've always, and always will, tell stories.
 They help us understand our lives and societies.
 Religious sermons, epic poetry, and stage plays have filled our need of stories throughout the years.